-Drive-Point Piezometers: Consists of 3⁄4" diameter stainless steel drive point attached to steel pipe of same diameter.
+Drive-Point Piezometers: Consists of /4" to 1.5" diameter stainless steel drive point attached to steel pipe of same diameter.
 It can be advanced by hand or with a manual or vibrating power hammer.
-Similar to the Harpoon[TM] sampler, water is pumped to the surface through polyethylene or Tygon[®] tubing for sampling.
+The screened interval from which the sample is drawn is approximately 6" in length.
+Similar to the HarpoonTM sampler, water is pumped to the surface through polyethylene or Tygon® tubing for sampling.

-Of the two drive-point sampling methods presented, the Harpoon[TM] sampler is the preferred method.
+Of the two drive-point sampling methods presented, the HarpoonTM sampler is the preferred method.
 Although the depth of sample collection is limited, it will have less impact on the river bottom than the drive-point piezometer.
 The pilot study will determine the effective sampling depths of these methods.
-If the Harpoon[TM] proves incapable of reaching the desired sampling depths then the drive-point piezometer will be used to collect samples at the desired depth.
+If the HarpoonTM proves incapable of reaching the desired sampling depths then the drive-point piezometer will be used to collect samples at the desired depth.